vertskater/express-cli/README.md

 ## Overview
 This CLI tool automates the setup of an Express.js project with authentication using Passport.js.
 It generates the necessary folder structure, boilerplate code, and installs required dependencies.
+## Before You Start

+Before running the CLI, ensure you:

+Execute the ```generateKeyPair.js``` file to generate key pairs.

+Create a PostgreSQL database.

+Set environment variables in ```.env.development``` to configure the PostgreSQL connection.
 ## Installation

 To install the CLI globally, run: